PCS to begin kindergarten registration March 16 - Shelby County Reporter

 Parents wishing to register their children for kindergarten should create an account through PowerSchool, and follow the setup procedures which will then prompt them to set up a registration appointment at the school where the student is zoned.

-Appointment days will be March 16, 18 and 30, and April 1, where parents will need to bring important documents such as the parent or guardian’s photo ID, an up-to-date Alabama Immunization Form, the student’s birth certificate and social security card, custody papers if applicable and proof of residence.
+Appointment days will be March 16, 18 and 30, and April 1, where parents will need to bring important documents such as the parent or guardian’s photo ID, an up-to-date Alabama Immunization Form, the student’s birth certificate and Social Security card, custody papers if applicable and proof of residence.

 After registration is 100 percent completed the schools will send parents a yard sign reading “Home Of A Future Panther,” which is an added bonus and will help to spread the word throughout neighborhoods to help the schools.